mpyw/laravel-cached-database-stickiness/README.md

 ### Customize Connection Implementation

+> [!TIP]
-You can configure Connection implementation.
+> You can configure Connection implementation.

-- Make sure `ConnectionServiceProvider` to be removed from `config/app.php`.
+> - Make sure `ConnectionServiceProvider` to be removed from `config/app.php`.
-- Extend Connection with `DispatchesConnectionEvents` trait by yourself.
+> - Extend Connection with `DispatchesConnectionEvents` trait by yourself.

 ```php
 <?php